mee4895/MySLF/README.md

 # MySLF
-A implementation of the german game 'Stadt-Land-Fluss'
+An implementation of the german game 'Stadt-Land-Fluss'